jdelic/authserver/README.rst

 non-standard HTTP API to register as an OAuth2 client and get their OAuth2 credentials, cutting down on manual configuration.

+As a second application it provides *dkimsigner*, a daemon that speaks SMTP and receives mail, then forwards it to another SMTP port after signing it with a DKIM key from its database.

 Installation
 ------------